tomandrei/gdk/README.md

 Run `nx g @nrwl/angular:lib my-lib` to generate an angular library.

-TODO: Run `nx g @gdk/stencil:lib my-lib` to generate a stencil library.
+Run `nx workspace-schematic st-library` to generate a stencil library.

 They can be imported from `@gdk/mylib`.